fortify/sample-parser/README.md

         <engine-type>WEBINSPECT</engine-type>
       ```

-    - __Supported engine versions (supported-engine-versions):__ descriptive field that shows which versions of a supported analyzer produces scan results that the parser plugin can parse.
+    - __Supported engine versions (supported-engine-versions):__ Descriptive field that shows which versions of a supported analyzer produces scan results that the parser plugin can parse.
-      Not mandatory but if specified it must be in the format specified by the XSD.
+      This is not mandatory, but if set, the value must be in the format specified by the XSD.
 Max length: 40 characters.
-      Example of supported engine versions definition
+      Example supported engine versions definition:
       ```
         <supported-engine-versions>[2.2, 4.3]</supported-engine-versions>
       ```

-    - __Vulnerability view template (view-template):__ definition of view template that is used by SSC to represent details of vulnerability parsed by a parser.
+    - __Vulnerability view template (view-template):__ Definition of view template that is used by SSC to represent details of a vulnerability parsed by a parser.
-    View template is responsible for defining which attributes of a vulnerability will be represented in vulnerability details view and also defines where exactly vulnerability attribute values will be represented.
+    The view template defines which vulnerability attributes are represented in vulnerability details view, and also indicates where exactly vulnerability attribute values are represented.
-    All parser plugins must specify a view template - even if they only produce attributes already existing in SSC.
-This is to avoid any inconsistency of content and dependency of plugin's view on the native view presented by a specific version of SSC.
-No issue details will be displayed if the viewtemplate is absent.
+    All parser plugins must specify a view template, even if they produce only attributes that already exist in SSC.
+This is meant to prevent any inconsistency in content and dependency of the plugin's view on the native view presented by a specific SSC version.
+If no view template is specified, SSC displays no issue details.
-    There are a few rules that SSC follows to generate UI from vew template.
-Understanding of these rules will help plugin developers to create valid template.
+    There are a few rules that SSC follows to generate the UI from view template.
+Understanding these rules will help plugin developers to create valid templates.
-    Vulnerability details area consist of 3 vertical sub-areas (columns).
-Each of these columns can display 1 or more vulnerability attributes.
+    The vulnerability details area consist of three vertical sub-areas (columns).
+Each of these columns can display one or more vulnerability attributes.
     Columns are defined from left to right.
-It is not allowed to define column's content with higher index and leave column with lower index empty.
+You cannot define the content for a column, but leave a column with a lower index empty.
-    Columns can contain different number of attributes, as in the example below
+    Columns can contain different numbers of attributes, as shown in the following example:

         | Column1       | Column2       | Column3     |
         |:-------------:|:-------------:|:-----------:|